 To take some of the pressure off yourself, **regularly** stash encrypted copies of your data outside your home, ideally with people that are not close relatives nor active in the same groups.

 While we are at it, even public data should not be trusted to IT corporations, as they might just [delete](http://fusion.net/story/325231/google-deletes-dennis-cooper-blog/) or accidentally lose it.

 So by now we can use a well-secured Laptop behind our locked door to write lengthy security guides, but how do we actually talk to people in a secure way?

-We recommend finding alternatives to Riseup.net, because their prominent position and the legal situation in the US puts a lot of pressure on a single tech collective, and in early 2017, they have cooperated with the police in two non-emancipatory criminal cases (source).
-We do not think that there is an urgent need to move existing infrastructure away from Riseup.
+We recommend finding alternatives to Riseup.net, because their prominent position and the legal situation in the US puts a lot of pressure on a single tech collective, and in early 2017, they have cooperated with the police in two non-emancipatory criminal cases ([source](https://riseup.net/en/about-us/press/canary-statement)).

 A Word about Web Browsers

 Web browsers like Mozilla Firefox or Google Chrome are complex monsters and a lot of web sites out there track their visitors.